astronomer/docs/software/integrate-auth-system.md

 You can prevent your identity provider passwords, authorization tokens, and security keys from being exposed as plain text by encrypting them in Kubernetes secrets.

-This setup is primarily used for encrypting the required secrets for [configuring a custom OAuth flow](#configure-a-custom-oauth-flow).
+This setup is primarily used for encrypting the required secrets for [configuring a custom OAuth flow](#configure-a-custom-oauth-flow), but can also be used to encrypt any secrets used in your Helm configuration.

 1. Create a file named `secret.yaml` that contains the value you want to encrypt as a [Kubernetes secret](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-config-file/#create-the-config-file).
-The following example encrypts the required client secret for [configuring a custom OAuth flow](#configure-a-custom-oauth-flow) for Okta.
+For example, the following configuration encrypts the required client secret for [configuring a custom OAuth flow](#configure-a-custom-oauth-flow) for Okta.

     ```yaml
     # Required configuration for all secrets